dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 ![Nmap Scan Results|550](images/thm-blue/nmap-scan-results-2.png)

-We can see the SMB service on the target has an vulnerability (ms17–010)
+We can see the SMB service on the target has a vulnerability (ms17–010)

 > ms17–010

-### Task 2 : Gain Access
+### Task 2: Gain Access

 1. **Start Metasploit**